 The ukulele is a small guitar-like instrument from Hawaii that originated in the 19th century.
 It generally employs 4 strings to provide a unique sound.
 It’s played with the fingertips, thumb, or a pick.
-There are 4 basic sizes of ukuleles.
+There are 4 basic ukulele sizes.
 Each one has its one sound and tone which can be changed with tuning and string size.

 Most ukuleles are made of wood.
 The cheapest ukes are made of ply or laminate wood, with a soundboard of a higher quality better sounding wood like spruce.
 More expensive ukuleles may be made of mahogany, but the highest priced ones are from a Hawaiian wood, koa.